 Recent premieres of his works include “Away We Go” (triptych on sailing songs for children, SATB, piano) and “God, You Have Searched Me” (Psalm 139 for solo, SATB & organ).
 Grammy-winning ensemble The Crossing released two part-songs (“To Elliott” and “My Mistress’ Eyes”) on their Evolutionary Spirits album in 2019.
 Navona Records also released “Remembering All: Five Sandburg Poems” (SATB) on the album Cadence and holiday selections on Dashing.

-Other commissions include the Stuttgart German-American Chorus (O Antiphons, SATB & organ; Memories of Lincoln, SATB & piano); George Washington Middle School Chorus (My Love: Two American Ballads, SAB & piano); Meistersingers of Orange County (Ein Kind Geborn in Bethlehem and My Mistress’ Eyes, both SSATBB); and Art Carnuntum (Ecumenical Meditation, SATB, flute, clarinet, cello, & piano), found on the Composers Choir CD “Undiscovered Choral Gems.”
+Other commissions include the GenOUT Chorus (“I Still Can Sing,” chorus & piano), Stuttgart German-American Chorus (“O Antiphons,” SATB & organ); George Washington Middle School Chorus (“My Love: Two American Ballads,” SAB & piano); Meistersingers of Orange County (“Ein Kind Geborn in Bethlehem,” SSATBB); and Art Carnuntum (“Ecumenical Meditation,” SATB, flute, clarinet, cello, & piano), found on the Composers Choir CD Undiscovered Choral Gems.

 Hoh, who served as a U.S. diplomat for over 30 years after receiving a degree in international affairs from Georgetown University, is a member of ASCAP, NewMusic USA, Chorus America, and American Composers Forum.